 Animation properties is a subset of on-air properties that applies only to animation.
-The

-Base on-air properties apply to both stills and animations.
+The Base on-air properties apply to both stills and animations.

-- Press the source button for the media-store channel, or press Press HOME > More > Effects > MediaStore. - 2.
+- Press the source button for the media-store channel, or navigate to the menu directly (Press HOME > More > Effects > MediaStore). - 2.
 Load the media file that you want to set the properties for into a channel. - 3.
 Press On-Air Properties > Video. - 4.
 Set the media properties as required.

-Reverse Play In the Reverse Play area, set whether the animation plays forward ( Off ) or in reverse ( On ).
-Looping In the Looping area, set whether the animation will start over when it reaches the last frame of the animation ( On ), or not ( Off ).
-Auto Play In the AutoPlay area, set whether the animation automatically starts to play when it is taken on-air ( On ), or not ( Off ).
-Single Frame In the Single Frame area, set whether the animation is restricted to a single frame ( On ) or not ( Off ).
-This feature is only available for Global-Store channels.
+Reverse Play In the Reverse Play area, set whether the animation plays forward (Off) or in reverse (On).
+Looping In the Looping area, set whether the animation will start over when it reaches the last frame of the animation (On) , or not (Off) .
+Auto Play In the AutoPlay area, set whether the animation automatically starts to play when it is taken on-air (On), or not (Off).
+Single Frame In the Single Frame area, set whether the animation is restricted to a single frame (On) or not (Off).
 Play Speed In the Play Speed area, select On to enable this feature and use the Play Speed knob to set the speed for the animation to play at.
-This feature is only available for Global-Store channels.
-Play Speed Trim Animation enable this feature and use the Play Speed knob to set the speed for the animation to play at.
-This feature is only
+Trim Animation In the Trim area, select On to enable this feature and use the Start Trim and End Trim knobs to adjust where the animation starts or stops.
+Start Trim - the frame that the animation starts at.
+End Trim - the frame that the animation ends at.